sunghunbae/BE2/README.md

 ### Accuracy

+The accuracy of BE2 was verified with the rigid proteins and pure geometric objects (not shown here).

 | PDB  | BE2 | Exp | PDB | BE2  | Exp  | PDB  |  BE2 |  Exp | PDB |  BE2  |  Exp  |
 |------|-----|-----|-----|------|------|------|------|------|-----|-------|-------|
 | 1ZNF | 2.0 | 2.4 |2CDS | 7.9  | 8.3  | 6I1B | 11.1 | 12.4 |1NWK | 25.2  | 24.5  |